borasemiz/SubtitleShifter/README.md

 A simple commandline application that has only one functionality: shift times of SubRip (.srt) formatted subtitle files.

-For example, this command alters the timing of each subtitle in the `my_subtitle_file.srt` by 1.5 seconds.
+For example, this command backwards the timing of each subtitle in the `my_subtitle_file.srt` by 1.5 seconds.

 ```
 # SubtitleShifter <subtitlefile> <(-/+)amount_of_milliseconds>